1. Home

 • Avoid caffeine and hot drinks on the day of exercise.

-• Avoid fatty and gas-producing foods starting the day before.
+• Avoid known intestinal triggers and gas-producing foods starting the day before a big event.

 Avoid Other Contributing Factors